yahsmassa/yahsmassa/README.md

 - I developed many systems using C#, Python, SAS, Matlab ... for my trading.
 - from few years , I'v not interested in Equity Trade anymore.
 - I'v interested in IT Technology , So I decide to be IT engineer
-- Now I'm president of my own company "KUOTOE"
+- Now I'm president of my own company "KUOTORE"

 <!---
 yahsmassa/yahsmassa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.